 We assess the applications against eligibility criteria and notify you if you are not eligible.
-The Board of the Australia-Korea Foundation then assesses your application against the assessment criteria including an overall consideration of value for money and compares it to other applications.
+We then assesses your application against the assessment criteria including an overall consideration of value for money and compares it to other applications.

-We make grant recommendations
+✓ We make grant recommendations